-Powerbeats Pro have all of the same sensors and features that are in the AirPods, including ear detection that plays/pauses music appropriately based on position.
+Powerbeats Pro and AirPods Pro have all of the same sensors and features that come with the H1 chip, including ear detection that plays/pauses music appropriately based on position.

-AirPods have a speech-detecting accelerometer and beamforming microphones that filter out external noise when you're making a phone call or a Siri request, and the Powerbeats Pro have the same feature.
+AirPods Pro feature a speech-detecting accelerometer and beamforming microphones designed to filter out noise when you're making a phone call or a Siri request, and Powerbeats Pro also have a similar feature.

-The Powerbeats Pro actually have two beamforming microphones on each side to make up for the lack of a stem like the AirPods have.
-Phone calls on both the AirPods and the Powerbeats Pro are designed to sound crisp and clear.
+Both earbuds have dual beamforming microphones, with the microphones in the Powerbeats Pro positioned on each side to make up for the lack of a stem like the AirPods Pro have.

-Each Powerbeats Pro earbud offers nine hours of listening time, which is a full four hours longer than the AirPods promise.
-AirPods offer five hours of battery life, but the battery life of both the AirPods and the Powerbeats Pro is extended to over 24 hours with their respective charging cases.
+Each Powerbeats Pro earbud offers nine hours of listening time, a full four and a half hours longer than the AirPods Pro promise.

-The AirPods and the AirPods Wireless Charging Case can be charged using either Lightning or Qi-based wireless charging.
-The Powerbeats Pro case does not feature support for Qi-based wireless charging and must be charged with a Lightning cable.
+The Powerbeats Pro case does not support Qi-based wireless charging and must be charged with a Lightning cable.